openstack/openstack-manuals/doc/install-guide/source/launch-instance-provider.rst

       rtt min/avg/max/mdev = 0.929/1.539/3.183/0.951 ms

 #.
 Access your instance using SSH from the controller node or any
-   host on the public physical network:
+   host on the provider physical network:

    .. code-block:: console